Customizing Symfony API Platform for simpler deployments

-I've recently tried out API Platform - a REST and GraphQL Framework based on Symfony and React - and I am extremely happy with using it so far.
-There are some details, which I like to change from the default API Platform configuration, so that's what I'll blog here about.
+I am extremely happy with using it so far and there are some details, which I like to improve from the default API Platform configuration, so that's what I'll blog here about.

 What is API Platform?

 API Platform is two things: